Mardan: Sports

 In 2006, Mardan District government with the help of Government of Pakistan created a sports complex in Mardan city.
 The complex, Mardan Sports Complex, has facilities for all major sports such as cricket, football, field hockey, swimming, and basketball.
 The swimming pool facility was built in 2011 while an international standard hockey turf was constructed at the sports complex at the cost Rs.
 67.69 million in 2016.
-Pakistan international football player Mansoor Khan is from Mardan.